cordishall-splunk/o11y-examples/Containerization Workshop/README.md

 ### Instrumentation

-Look at the docs for instrumenting a python application and consider how the python service is being ran.
+Look at the docs for instrumenting a python application and consider how the python service is being ran (see Data Setup > APM Instrumentation > Python).
 This amounts to simply making an adjustment to the dockerfile: installing the tracer and updating the run command.
 Consider what is shown on the _APM Instrumentation_ for Python auto-instrumentation and update the dockerfile accordingly.

 ```
 ...